lunageens/AnsymoBDD2/README.md

 If we continued using this Cucumber Selenium Framework, we would have multiple file readers.
 Therefore, it is better to have an overall [`FileReaderManager.java`](src/main/java/managers/FileReaderManager.java) class above all File Readers.
 It is also better to make the file manager class as singleton.
 This limits the number of objects of this class to one.
 We then have a method `FileReaderManager.getInstance()` that is our global access point for that one object.
 For each FileReader, we call the get method on that one instance of the 'FileReaderManager' class.
 Logically, we can only have one configReader (for example).
 The `FileReaderManager.getInstance().getConfigReader()` is our global point of access for configuration variables throughout the whole system.
-By implementing the Singleton Design Pattern, the file is only read once, and we limit object creation.
+By implementing the **Singleton Design Pattern**, the file is only read once, and we limit object creation.

 ## 4.2 Managing WebDrivers
 One could initiate the webdriver in the constructor of the Step file and close the driver in the implementation of the last step in the step file.
 However, there are multiple reasons to implement a [`WebDriverManager.java`](src/main/java/managers/WebDriverManager.java) class: